LiskHQ/lisk-docs/docs/building-on-lisk/using-oracle-data/redstone-push.md

 Using proxies enables the underlying aggregator to be upgraded without any service interruption to consuming contracts.

 ## Data feeds on Lisk
-The following Aggregators are available on Lisk Mainnet for Redstone Push:
+The following Aggregators are available on Lisk Mainnet for RedStone Push:

 - [ETH/USD L2PriceFeedWithoutRounds](https://blockscout.lisk.com/address/0x6b7AB4213c77A671Fc7AEe8eB23C9961fDdaB3b2)
   - address: `0x6b7AB4213c77A671Fc7AEe8eB23C9961fDdaB3b2`